What are Rational Expectations?

 Adaptive expectations can be used to predict inflation.
-If inflation increased in the previous year, people expect a higher rate of inflation in the following year.
+If inflation increased in the previous year, people expect an increased rate of inflation in the following year.
 The formula for adaptive expectations is Pet = Pt -1.
-It shows that people expect inflation to be the same as last year.
+It shows that people expect the trend of inflation to be the same as last year.

-People will change their expectation at any variable if there is a difference in what they were expecting what it actually was.
-However, if their expectation turned out to be right, their future expectations will not change.
+People will change their expectations of any variable if there is a difference between what they were expecting and what actually occurred.
+However, if their expectations turned out to be right, their future expectations likely will not change.

 Limitations of Adaptive Expectations

 While adaptive expectations allow us to measure expected variables and actual variables, they are not as commonly used in macroeconomics as rational expectations because of their limitations.
 The adaptive model is simplistic because it assumes that people base their decisions based on past data.
 However, in the real world, past data is just one of the factors that influence future behavior.
 Rational expectations incorporate many factors into the decision-making process.